Warsop Health Center Water Project – Jamaica

 A chlorination device will be placed on the pipe between the catchment tank and the storage tank.
 This will allow for easy, automatic chlorination of the water using chlorine tablets, which the Trelawny Health Department already has in supply.

 Chlorine residual test kits will be purchased and used to calibrate and verify the chlorination of the water and the chlorination device.

-Chlorinating the water at this health center is important, because the clinic serves the sick, elderly, and pregnant, all of whom are at high vulnerability for water-borne illness.
+Chlorinating the water at this health center is important because the clinic serves the sick, elderly, and pregnant, all of whom are at high vulnerability to water-borne illness.